-The interest rate for loans, as established by the Benefits Committee, is equal to the "prime rate," as published in the Wall Street Journal on the first business day of the month on or next preceding the date the loan is made, plus one percent.
-The interest rate was 4.25 percent for loans initiated during 2012 and 2011.
-Interest incurred on loans during 2012 was \$645,962.
+The interest rate for loans, as established by the Benefits Committee, is equal to the "prime rate," as published in the Wall Street Journal on the first business day of the month preceding the date the loan is made, plus one percent.
+The interest rate was 4.25 percent for loans initiated during 2013 and 2012.
+Interest incurred on loans during 2013 was \$597,211.